mbabineau/pingdom-python/README.rst

 ==============
 pingdom-python
 ==============

-Special Note 3/16/2011: I have an email out to the original author about a pull request back to the original trunk.
-I'd like to see these changes pulled into the original for pypi consideration.

 3rd-party Python library for Pingdom_.'s new REST API.
 Note that this API is still in beta, so may change at any time.
 For more information about the API, see Pingdom's blog post_.